lturner19/Random-Password-Generator/README_pw.md

 # Random Password Generator

 ## Introduction:
 Welcome to Random Password Generator a program created using various JavaScript techniques.
-This generator gives the user the ability to create a random password with a specified length, based on their response to four (4) questions.
-Once the password is generated, the user has the ability to copy their password and use it where they like.
+The generator gives the user the ability to create a random password, with a specified length, based on their response to four (4) questions.
+Once the password is generated, the user has the ability to copy their password into another program of their choosing.

 ## Features
-To initiate the generator, the user must click on the "Generate Password" button and then specify how many characters they would like the password to be.
-The user is then asked four questions to select the type of characters that should be used in the password.
+To initiate the generator, the user must click on the "Generate Password" button.
+A prompt will then ask the user how many characters they would like their password to contain.
+The user can then proceed to specify which characters they would like to include.

 The type of characters a user can select are: